Surgical Procedures: Surgery and Staging for Malignant Melanoma of the Skin

 If the melanoma has spread to other parts of the body, such as the lymph nodes, lungs, gastrointestinal tract, bone or brain, other surgeries may be needed.
 Your provider will talk to you about your specific situation.

-What are the risks associated with melanoma skin cancer surgery?
+What are the risks of melanoma skin cancer surgery?

 As with any surgery, there are risks and possible side effects.
 These can be: